 I knew the male gaze would someday fade away, as surely as the headiness of a new shoe purchase does.
 So I wasn’t overly bothered when, in my early 50s, men’s eyes began to go right through me like X-ray vision.
 Much more disconcerting was becoming invisible to other women.
 Now that was unexpected.

 I noticed this for the first time at a Zumba class in my new hometown of Dripping Springs, outside of Austin.
 I was trying to make some friends—something I’ve never had trouble doing.
 But many of the women in the class were younger than I am.
 I would hear them chat about teachers they liked at the elementary school, about finding babysitters, about kids who were excelling at swimming or struggling with the birth of a new sibling.
-Since my kids were teenagers, I didn’t have common ground with them, but I’d still try to start conversations—usually about the workout, about the town, about how my kids behaved when they were younger.
+Since my kids at the time were teenagers, I didn’t have common ground with them, but I’d still try to start conversations—usually about the workout, about the town, about how my kids behaved when they were younger.
 But my attempts went nowhere.